faheemmalik11/Adobe_Coldfusion_Installation/README.md

 chown -R $USER:$USER
 ```

-### COMMANDS TO RUN COLDFUSION SERVER AND TO ENTER IN DATABASE IN TERMINAL:
+### COMMANDS TO RUN COLDFUSION SERVER AND TO ENTER IN DATABASE USING TERMINAL:

-commands
+commands:

 ### Start Coldfsuion
 ```sh
 cd /opt/ColdFusion2021/cfusion/bin